Title: | Minimalist Async Evaluation Framework for R |

 an object. |

-process fails, the error message is returned as a character string of class
+error message is returned as a character string of class 'miraiError' and

 .